 A CT scan uses x-rays to detail the kidneys and detect abnormalities.

-A renal arteriogram can be used to evaluate the blood supply to the tumor.
+A renal arteriogram can evaluate the blood supply to the tumor.
 It is not administered frequently, but it can help diagnose small tumors.

-Unlike other cancers, treating physicians can be sure of the diagnosis of kidney cancer without a biopsy.
+Unlike other cancers, treating physicians can be sure of a kidney cancer diagnosis without a biopsy.

 What are the stages of kidney cancer?

 - Tumor of 7 centimeters or less in the kidney.

 - Tumor of more than 7 centimeters in the kidney.